afterpay/sdk-ios/docs/src/getting-started/cash-app-pay.md

 You can install Pay Kit via SPM.
 Create a new Xcode project and navigate to `File > Swift Packages > Add Package Dependency`.
 Enter the URL `https://github.com/cashapp/cash-app-pay-ios-sdk` and tap **Next**.
 Choose the `main` branch, and on the next screen, download the required packages.

 ### Installation (Option Two): Cocoapods
 Add Cocoapods to your project.
 Open the `Podfile` and add `pod 'CashAppPayKit'` and/or `pod 'CashAppPayKitUI'` and save your changes.
-Run `pod update` and Pay Kit will now be included through Cocoapods
+Run `pod update` and Pay Kit will now be included through Cocoapods.

 ## Step 2: Implement the Pay Kit Observer Protocol